stellar-deprecated/bridge-server/readme_compliance.md

 ### `callbacks.fetch_info`

-This callback should return KYC information of your customer identified by `address`.
+This callback should return the compliance information of your customer identified by `address`.

 #### Request